 A Special Assessment District (SID) represents an assessment for improvements tailored to a specific benefit for the affected properties.
-The property assessment can be a per acre, square footage of existing building business space, per cubic foot of storm water runoff, and/or per linear foot of street or utility pipe, as appropriate.
+For example, the property assessment could be per acre, per square foot of existing building space, per cubic foot of storm water runoff, or per linear foot of street or utility pipe, as appropriate.
 This revenue tool allows for coordination of multiple owners and funding sources to build facilities that enable later development.
 The SID requires a petition of a minimum of 50% of the affected owners in the District.
 It enhances the City's ability to provide public improvements by assessing all or part of the cost of the improvements against the properties that specifically benefit from them.